 Distance to Oviedo

-The bus and train stations are virtually side by side - if you arriving by train, head straight out the door and walk down Oviedo's main street, c/Uria, if arriving by bus, turn right out of the station, walk to the train station and join c/Uria from there.
+The bus and train stations are virtually side by side.
+If you're arriving by train, head straight out the door and walk down Oviedo's main street, c/Uria.
+If you're arriving by bus, turn right out of the station, walk to the train station and join c/Uria from there.

 After walking through the main shopping area of Oviedo, c/Uria ends - take the road in front of you (c/Jesus) which takes you to the Iglesia de San Isidro in Plaza de la Constitución.
 Walk through the Plaza and continue down to Plaza del Sol - turn left and head up to the Cathedral.
 Once you've seen that, keep walking and you will arrive at c/Gascona, which is the self-titled "Bulevar de la Sidra" (Cider Boulevard).